clevyr/jackpot-backup/README.md

 OPTIONAL:
   after_backup()

-  To Add S3 Syncing, edit:
+  To Add AWS S3 Syncing, edit:
-    AWS_PATH  - the path to the aws command
-    S3_BUCKET - the name of the bucket you are syncing with
+    S3_BUCKET - the name of the AWS S3 bucket with which you are syncing

+  To Add Google Cloud Syncing, edit:
+    GOOGLE_CLOUD_BUCKET - the name of the Google Cloud bucket with which you are syncing
 ```

 ### main_backup